Omidznlp/REST-API-FRRouting/ospf/README.md

 `2.http://localhost:8000/ospf/advanced/` \
 `/basic` must be configured to run ospf instances \
 `/advanced` is optional \
-**Note:**\
-All requests insert some commands into `Frrouting`.
-Moreover, We had better to make sure which it is inserted into Frrouting.
-To address, We can check result of requests by following "show running-config" command into Frrouting to approve functionally of REST API

 #### Basic Commands Section
 EXP 1:  add one ospf instance